NiyonshutiDavid/Task-managing/README.md

 ### Docker Image

 You can view Image from DockerHub, DockerHub Image:https://hub.docker.com/repository/docker/niyonshutidavid/task-managing/general
-You can also pull the Docker image from Docker Hub:
+, and you can also pull the Docker image from Docker Hub:

 ```bash
 docker pull niyonshutidavid/task-managing:latest